googleapis/google-cloud-python/docs/datastore-narrative_example.rst

    :linenos:

-After connecting to the dataset via :func:`expenses/_get_dataset` (line 2), :func:`expenses/create_report` checks that no report exists already for the given employee ID and report ID (lines 3-4), raising an exception.
-It then starts a transaction (line 5) to ensure that all changes are performed atomically, and delegates most of the work to the :func:`expenses/_upsert_report` utility function (line 6), finally sets metadata on the report itself (lines 7-11).
+After connecting to the dataset via :func:`expenses/_get_dataset` (line 2), :func:`expenses/create_report` starts a transaction (line 3) to ensure that all changes are performed atomically.
+It then checks that no report exists already for the given employee ID and report ID, raising an exception if so (lines 4-5).
+It then  delegates most of the work to the :func:`expenses/_upsert_report` utility function (line 6), finally setting metadata on the report itself (lines 7-11).